OpenNMT/opennmt.github.io/FAQ.md

 ### What do I need to train a NMT model?

 You just need two files: a source file and a target file, each with one sentence per line with words that are space separated.
-These files can come from standard free translation corpora such a [WMT](http://www.statmt.org/wmt19/), or it can be any other sources you want to train from.
+These files can come from standard free translation corpora such as [WMT](http://www.statmt.org/wmt19/), or it can be any other sources you want to train from.

 ### What type of computer do I need to train with?